-NOTE: If you have rented or purchased a Game-Ready machine, cryocuff, or VPulse, please use as directed.
-You do not need to use ice as explained above unless you do not have access to your Game-Ready machine, cryocuff, or Vpulse
+NOTE: If you have rented or purchased a Game-Ready machine, cryocuff, or VPulse, etc., please use as directed.

 Remember to maintain a good balance between activity and rest.
 Do not overexert yourself - this could cause increased swelling to your knee and decrease your mobility.